seanlinmt/Lora-TTNMapper-T-Beam/README.md

 *On the oldest versions of the board* you need to connect the [T-Beam](https://github.com/LilyGO/TTGO-T-Beam) DIO1 pin marked *Lora1* to the *pin 33* - So that the ESP32 can read that output from the Lora module.
 Optionally you can also connect the *Lora2* output to *GPIO 32*, but this is not needed here.

-You can program the T-Beam using the [Arduino ESP32](https://github.com/espressif/arduino-esp32) board 'Heltec_WIFI_LoRa_32'.
+You can program the T-Beam using the [Arduino ESP32](https://github.com/espressif/arduino-esp32) board 'T-Beam'.

 On The Things Network side, the settings needed are available [here](https://www.thethingsnetwork.org/docs/applications/ttnmapper/).